magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

-# How viewports work
+# Page Builder viewports

-Page Builder provides previews of your content at different device widths called viewports.
+Page Builder provides previews of your content at different device widths called _viewports_.
 In Page Builder's full-screen design mode, buttons for switching viewports appear in the header above the stage.
 By default, Page Builder provides two viewports: **desktop** and **mobile**, as shown here:

 ![Viewports overview](../images/pagebuilder-viewport-ui.svg)

-Clicking these viewport buttons change the width of the stage to show previews of how page content (content types) will look on the storefront at different device widths.
+Clicking these viewport buttons changes the width of the stage to show previews of how page content (content types) on the storefront will look on different devices.
 For example, the default `mobile` viewport narrows the stage to 768px, as shown here:

 ![Viewports overview](../images/pagebuilder-viewport-ui-mobile.svg)